BrillantSwitch/BrillantSwitch/README.md

 to guide them through their favorite stores.
 No more getting loss in the aisles.
 Whats your reason?
 I had forgotten my reason , Until that day on a parking lot ... picked up my phone , saw Google app on my phone .Yes algorithms utilized everyday.
-As they guided me safely to my tutoring class.
-Thank You Google , Microsoft and DevOPs.
-I am still in the learning phase.
+As they guided me safely to my tutoring class .I am still in the learning phase.